project-sunbird/project-sunbird.github.io/pages/apis/index.md

 ### Overview

-The Sunbird API resources have the following characteristics:
+Welcome to Sunbird API reference documentation!

+Sunbird APIs are:

 - REST based (JSON over HTTPS)
 - Stateless
 - Versioned

-All the API endpoints follow the common URL structure: https://{host:port}/{module}/{version}/{api_name}
+The API endpoints follow a common URL structure, viz; https://{host:port}/{module}/{version}/{api_name}

-The Sunbird API resources are organized by resource types.
-Each resource type has one or more data representations and asssociated methods.Based on the usage, the Sunbird API(s) are categorized as:
+They are categorized by resource type.
+Each resource type has one or more data representations and asssociated methods.

 <div class="row row-eq-height">
     <div class="col-sm-4">